Where beauty comes to light through praising eyes,

 And dream that once there was a place and time

-That such a matchless sylph did live and breathe.
+That such a matchless beauty walked and breathed.

-Of beauty you engrace, who dares to write
+Of virtue you engrace, who dares to write

-Where judgement for sweet worth rides on a pen,
+Where judgement of pure worth rides on a pen,

 And to that challenge who bestows the right